Thank you so much for your support.

 Thanks to you, Ray will have a consistent mentor through high school graduation.

-On Friday, June 7, Friends of the Children - Seattle's Ambassador Board hosted the second annual Solstice Soiree.
+On Friday, June 7, Friends of the Children–Seattle's Ambassador Board hosted the second annual Solstice Soiree.
 A phenomenal group of supporters came together and helped raise over $30,000 that directly support the young people enrolled in Friends of the Children.
-And this program will be a part of their lives for 12.5 years no matter what.
-For that we are extremely grateful to you!
+And this program will be a part of their lives for 12+ years, no matter what.
+For that, we are extremely grateful to you!

-Youth enrolled in Friends of the Children - Seattle are in our program for 12.5 years no matter what.
+Youth enrolled in Friends of the Children–Seattle is in our program for 12+ years, no matter what.
 They are empowered to translate their challenges into triumphs.
 Your support will help us continue to build relationships with youth and their families and ensure they reach their greatest potential and achieve their goals.